 |Configuration assistant canceled||-1|

-If you receive a fatal error while a configuration assistant is running:
+If you receive an irrecoverable error while a configuration assistant is running:

 Remove the failed installation as described in the "Cleaning Up After a Failed Installation" section.

 If you face any of the following situations for Oracle home, then run the